How we can help you today

 We are part of Hearing Dogs for Deaf People, a charity that provides a wide range of personalised hearing support services and trains highly skilled hearing dogs – because nobody with hearing loss should feel alone.

-We understand that hearing loss affects far more than a person’s ears.
+At Hearing Link Services, we understand that hearing loss affects far more than just a person’s ears.
 The consequences can impact on every part of their life; relationships, status at work, confidence and self-esteem.

 We believe in the power of peer support and shared experiences.
-Everything we do is powered by our trained volunteers, who have lived or professional experience of hearing loss and understand the daily challenges it brings.
+Everything we do is powered by our trained volunteers.
+They have lived or professional experience of hearing loss and understand the daily challenges it brings.

 Together they form our peer support network who deliver our range of personalised support services.